frostming/unearth/README.md

 - [installer](https://pypi.org/project/installer/) - Installs packages from wheels.

 They provide all the low-level functionalities that are needed to resolve and install packages.

+## Why not pip?

+The core functionality is basically extracted from pip.
+However, pip is not designed to be used as a library and hence the API is not very stable.
+Unearth serves as a stable replacement for pip's `PackageFinder` API.
+It will follow the conventions of [Semantic Versioning](https://semver.org/) so that downstream projects can use it to develop their own package finding and downloading.

 ## Requirements